Colaba State: Angres of Kolaba

 As mentioned above, Raghuji Angre succeeded his father Manaji Angre as ruler of Kolaba in 1758.
 In the same year, the Siddis of Janjira attacked the kingdom, destroyed many temples and burnt many villages, however Raghuji drove them out with the Peshwa's aid.
 Subsequently, he attacked the Underi fort, took it after a severe struggle on 28 January 1759 and presented it to the Peshwa as a gift for his help against the Siddis of Janjira.
 The Padmadurg fort was also captured.
-Janjira would have been captured as well, if not for Sadashivrao Bhau being recalled to the north.
-Raghuji continued to server the Peshwa loyally but he was accused of attacking English ships as well.
+Janjira would have been captured as well, if Sadashivrao Bhau had not been recalled to the north.
+Raghuji continued to serve the Peshwa loyally but he was accused of attacking English ships.
 After him, none of the Angres ever practiced privateering.
 The kingdom was prosperous and the people lived well during his rule.
 James Forbes, a sea captain of the East India Company, visited Raghuji Angre in 1770 and described that the country was fertile and prosperous, and he was treated with lavish hospitality.

 Raghuji's death in 1793 led to a succession crisis in Kolaba.
 His infant son Manaji Angre II was placed on the throne under the protection of Jai Singh Angre, the karbhari (an illegitimate son of Raghuji Angre), without the approval of the Peshwa (prime minister).
 Anandibai Bhonsle, the wife of the late king, hatched a plot to kill Jai Singh Angre as she envied his influence.
 The plot was thwarted, and Anandibai along with her family members was banished from Kolaba.
 Subsequently, Anandibai raised an army, besieged the Kolaba fort and imprisoned Jai Singh.
 After the tides turned back and forth multiple times, Jai Singh Angre sought the help of Baburao Angre, the wazir (prime minister) and brother-in-law of Daulat Rao Scindia, the king of Gwalior.

 Baburao Angre was a member of the Angre family, and he secretly wanted to take Kolaba for himself.
 Baburao Angre set out for Kolaba, and after a number of victories against different members of the Angre family, became the ruler of Kolaba.
 Baburao died in 1813, and for a year after his death the state was managed by his widow.
 Then Manaji Angre II proclaimed himself chief and his claim was recognized by the Peshwa, who received the island of Khanderi and twenty villages in return for his support.
 These villages were restored to the Angres in 1818, a few days before the out-break of hostilities between the Peshwa and the English in the Third Anglo-Maratha War.
 This political instability caused the yearly revenue fell to about Rs.
 3,00,000.
 Manaji Angre II died in 1817 after a turbulent reign.